 Getting Your Grading Plan Approved

 Receiving a certificate of approval for land grading plans is necessary as it indicates that the resulting elevations and drainage flows match the proposed plans.
-Primarily, the city department will evaluate the following three factors when approving site grading plans.
+Primarily, the city department will evaluate the following factors when approving site grading plans.

 1. Lot Size and Structure Coverage